|MARIJUANA STOCKS WE’RE WATCHING.|

 Are you fearful you were duped – this was all just a big scam on the trusting public?

 Most of the financial portals will come out with their annual Watch Lists or favorite list in January, like clockwork.
 It sounds logical, but it isn’t.
 We prefer to issue a broad Watch List when we think the timing is right.
 Which could be March or even June.
 This is additionally why this is our first Watch List, even though we launched the Marijuana Stock Review a couple of years back.
-The timing, in our opinion, is now.
+The timing, in our opinion is perfect, and now (or any day now lol).

 We’ve waited.
 And now the wait is almost over.
 Not that we’ve ever been able to pick an absolute bottom in any market or in any particular security, but we are generally close – give or take 10-15 percentage points.
 Another leg down may come, with the big names reporting right now, but we think enough is enough.
 The ref just called a break, everyone back to their corners and then let’s come back out swinging.

 We originally planned to list five large caps, five mid-caps and ten micros’ but the more we looked into the large caps, the more we thought – ah, maybe next year.
 So, the list will be quite eclectic with a goal to avoid companies near the end of their runway, cash-wise.
-We also found a couple of very interesting recently trading start-ups, that have yet to sell their first drop of tincture or first sip of CDB enhanced beverage.
-Starting today is tougher than a year ago (raising money) but cream seems to always rise to the top, regardless of market conditions (Facebook 2004).
+We also found a couple of very interesting recently trading start-ups, that have yet to sell their first drop of tincture or the first sip of CDB enhanced beverage.
+Starting today is tougher than a year ago (raising money) but cream seems to always rise to the top, regardless of market conditions (Facebook 2004 after the dotcom crash).

 The list should be compiled and released this weekend.
 In the meantime, we’re coming out with subsector lists of our Top Pure Play CBD, Beverage, Dispensary and Vape plays.
 Which is very difficult to do, in that for some maniacal reason (maybe too much cash, or it simply looked good in the business plan), most Marijuana plays decided to go vertically integrated – so it’s hard to find any true pure plays.

 Our first list will be the Top CBD pure plays, which in our opinion is one of the best sectors for any one individual company with its act together to find success.
-A CBD company to us is either you process gallons and gallons for sale to others who put the CBD into consumer products.
+A CBD company to us is either you process gallons and gallons for sale to others who put the CBD into consumer products or you sell end-use products.
 And yes, we recognize the black swan danger facing processors from synthetics who can crush the growers – being cheaper, cleaner and faster.

-Or a company that takes CBD (processed at home or purchased) and puts it into cleverly marketed products.
+A Pure CBD play is also a company that takes CBD (processed at home or purchased) and puts it into cleverly marketed products.
 Like companies taking a non-patented, low-cost commodity like CoQ10 and making their version seem special and raking in millions in the process.
+Companies that sell end-user products, can simply switch to the latest and greatest version of CBD and remain viable – so less worry about synthetics.

 EARLY ADDITIONS TO THE MARIJUANA BOUNCE PORTFOLIO (MBP)